Postgraduate in Interior Space Design. Private Perimeters

 - Ability to work as a team and autonomously.

-- Ability to contribute characteristic solutions to complex problems.
+- Ability to create functional and aesthetically interesting solutions to complex problems.

 - Ability to be proactive beyond the usual solutions.